mckellwoodland/gan_anom_detect/README.md

 The data from The University of Texas MD Anderson Cancer Center may be made available upon request, in compliance with institutional review board requirements.

-Data can be windowed with `window_level.sh` by providing the directory containing the images to be windowed in NIfTI format `--in_dir` and the output directory `--out_dir`.
+Data can be windowed with `window_level.sh` by providing the directory containing the images to be windowed in NIfTI format, `--in_dir`, and the output directory `--out_dir`.
 Window width and level can be changed from the defaults of 350 and 50 with `--window_width` and `--window_level`.
 ```
 ./bash_scripts/window_level.sh